On the statistics of random-to-top shuffles: Combinatorics of Random-to-Top Shuffles

-Working with the example from Equation $\eqref{sampling fpts}$ and Equation $\eqref{sampling fpts ii}$, we find that the number of descents in the first $K^r_n=5$ positions of $\pi'$ is equal to $2$.
-The last thing we need to check is whether $\pi(5)>\pi'(6)$, and this is false (and can contribute at most $1$ descent in general).
-So, in this example, the corresponding number of descents after iterations of random-to-top, conditional on $K^r_n$, is equal to $2$.
+Working with the example from Equation $\eqref{sampling fpts}$ and Equation $\eqref{sampling fpts ii}$, we find that the number of descents in the first $K_{r,n}=5$ positions of $\pi$ is equal to $2$.
+The last thing we need to check is the corresponding $O_p(1)$ term, and this is equal to the indicator that $\pi(5)>\pi'(6)$, which contributes zero in this case.
+So, in this example, the corresponding number of descents after iterations of random-to-top shuffles, conditional on $K_{r,n}$, is equal to $2$.

-Lastly, we prove the decomposition of the number of inversions. \begin{proof}[Proof of Theorem $\ref{decomposition of inversions}$] Suppose that exactly $K^r_n$ distinct cards have been moved to the top.
+Lastly, we prove the decomposition of the number of inversions. \begin{proof}[Proof of Theorem $\ref{decomposition of inversions}$] Suppose that exactly $K_{r,n}$ distinct cards have been moved to the top.
 As before, let $\pi$ be a uniformly random permutation of $[n]$.
-Reorder the last $n-K^r_n$ elements of $\pi$ into increasing order to form a new permutation $\pi'$.
-Then $\pi'$ has the same distribution as a permutation obtained by $r$ iterated random-to-top shuffles, conditional on $K^r_n$ distinct cards being moved to the top.
-Since the last $n-K^r_n$ cards of $\pi'$ are in increasing order, we only need to count inversions $(i,j)$ of $\pi'$ such that $i\leq K^r_n$.
-But this is equal to the number of inversions $(i',j')$ of $\pi$ such that $i'\leq K^r_n$.
-The decomposition is immediate. \end{proof}
+Reorder the last $n-K_{r,n}$ elements of $\pi$ into increasing order to form a new permutation $\pi'$.
+Then $\pi'$ has the same distribution as a permutation obtained by $r$ iterated random-to-top shuffles, conditional on $K_{r,n}$ distinct cards being moved to the top.
+Since the last $n-K_{r,n}$ cards of $\pi'$ are in increasing order, we only need to count inversions $(i,j)$ of $\pi'$ such that $i\leq K_{r,n}$ (with no restrictions on $j$ besides $j>i$).
+But this is equal to the number of inversions $(i',j')$ of $\pi$ such that $i'\leq K_{r,n}$.
+The decomposition follows. \end{proof}